CrychicTeam/CrychicDoc/READMEEN.md

 Please include a link to this work when reproducing it: https://docs.mihono.cn

-> **The project/team logo is created by [Huan Yue の Yin Yi](https://www.pixiv.net/users/7865026) and is authorized for non-commercial use.
+> **The project/team logo is created by Commercial commission and is authorized for non-commercial use.
 Please do not take it for any commercial activities.**

 # Hello